3 reasons recruiters do it better in the cloud

 - For a typical 50 user system we can summarise the comparative costs like this:

 Typical 50 user Hosted Desktop system

 On-premise Cloud CAPEX year 1 only £120k £12.5k OPEX year 1 and recurring £115k £92k Total year 1 £240k £114.5k Total years 1- 3 £470k £390.5k

 Over three years, a cloud-based solution costs around 17% less than an on-premise IT system.

 - Migration to the cloud - moving data and users across to cloud infrastructure - has a cost to the service provider and this is indexed to the sophistication of the system and the volume of data.
 The more complexity and data, the more time and the greater the cost.
 This front loads the cost of the cloud by many £thousands, adding a big lump onto the price.

 But, not necessarily… The best service providers take a long view and consider the lifetime value of a company subscribing to cloud services.
 As a result, such service providers eliminate the cost of migration and provide the service for free.
 Make sure you factor this in when selecting a cloud provider.

-Based in the heart of London in Canary Wharf, Serviced Cloud was incorporated in 2009 with a clear and simple vision.
+Based in the heart of London in Canary Wharf, HTL Support was incorporated in 2009 with a clear and simple vision.
 The Managed Services Provider is dedicated to helping businesses find successfully adopting cloud technology to transform efficiency and reduce costs.
 You can find out more about our services for recruitment firms here.

 To find out the facts behind the comparative costs for on-premise and cloud in the table above, contact Justin Dean on 0207 093 6020.